m1chelle7/vandyhacks-inventory/README.md

 ## Potential Additional Features
 1. The ability to add more types of physical items
 2. A display with the club budget
+3. Offer a 'dark mode' when user presses on 'VandyHacks' button

 ## Run Commands
 Server side: 'npm run dev'